rafifrizqullah111/RPA-Automate-Practices/Chapter-09-Machine_Management/CaseDescription.md

 # 📘 Machine Management

 This chapter focuses on managing and orchestrating automations in Power Automate Desktop.
-The cases are designed to cover machine resource usage, scheduling, monitoring, logging, and error handling to ensure automations run efficiently and reliably.
+The cases are designed to cover machine resource usage, scheduling, monitoring, and logging to ensure automations run efficiently and reliably.

 ---

 ## 📂 Cases Overview

-### 01. Schedule Automation on a Local Machine
+### 01. Unattended Automation on a Local Machine
-- **Objective:** Configure and trigger PAD flows automatically at specific times.
+- **Objective:** Configure and trigger PAD flows automatically at specific times or trigger.
 - **Hands-on Tasks:**
   - Create a simple PAD flow.
   - Schedule execution via Power Automate or Windows Task Scheduler.